signalfx/splunk-otel-js-web/docs/Instrumentations.md

 ## Instrumentation: Socket.io client

 This instrumentation generates spans from messages sent using the [socket.io](https://socket.io/) client library.
 Generated spans conform to the [OpenTelemetry specifications on messaging systems](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/messaging.md).
-This instrumentation is disabled by default.
+This instrumentation is disabled by default and versions from v1 to v4 of socket.io-client are supported.

 ### Setup